Inverting the signature of a path: Reconstructing the path

-for all $\uu \in E_{k-1}$ and that the product does not change its sign in this domain.
-Note that Theorem \ref{th:concentration} only gives the existence of such a word $w^{*}$ while here we choose it explicitly based on the recovery of the unsigned directions.
-We now determine the signs of the $i$-th piece (depending on $n$) as follows.
+Note that the word $w^{*}$ chosen above has all the properties we used in Theorem \ref{th:concentration}.
+Theorem \ref{th:concentration} only gives the existence of such a word, but here we choose it explicitly based on the recovery of the unsigned directions.
+We now determine the signs of the $i$-th piece as follows.